computationalrelativity/batchtools/README.md

 ~~~

 will create a new segment 0010 and set its parent to 0005.
 The user is
-encouraged to setup his code to recover from the data in the `parent/`
+encouraged to setup their code to recover from the data in the `parent/`
 directory.
 For instance, in Cactus, this can be achieved with the following
 parfile options: